caizkun/think-cpp/README.md

 # ThinkingCpp
 Test and understand the core features of C++

-Most code examples were modified from the book "Thinking in C++" written by Bruce Eckel
+Most code examples were modified from the book _Thinking in C++_ written by Bruce Eckel